joey-qytyku/OS-90-fixed/docs/C.md

 ```
 The handling of strings is confusing to many beginners and will be better understood when pointers are described.

-Strings can be declared without a const.
+Strings can be declared without a const if needed, but that will be addressed later as well.

 ## Making Our Own Types